-- Priority and urgency: evaluating correspondence of the proposal with the sectoral policy targets, objectives and priorities, notably its contribution to and alignment with achieving the EU 2030 climate and energy targets in view of reaching the Union's decarbonisation objectives, completion of the internal market and enhancing the security of supply; measuring its EU added-value and where applicable assessing the possible synergies with other sectors; (5 points) - Maturity: assessing the maturity of the project in the development of the cross-border RES projects.
-The criterion will measure, among others: the readiness/ability of the project o start by the proposed start date and to complete by the proposed end date, the status of the contracting procedures and of the necessary permits, and information on the financial viability and availability needed to complement the CEF investment; (5 points) - Quality: evaluating the soundness of the implementation plan proposed, both from the technical and financial point of view, the architecture and design approach, the organisational structures put in place (or foreseen) for the implementation, the risk analysis, the control procedures and quality management and the communication strategy of the applicant; (5 points) - Impact: assessing, when applicable, the economic, social and environmental impact, including the climate impact.
-Moreover, when applicable, the criterion will assess, among others, the innovation aspects of the proposal, as well as its cross-border dimension and the effect of the proposal on the preparation of the project for an application to the list of cross-border RES project; (5 points) - Catalytic effect: evaluating the financial gap shall assess the catalytic effect of the EU financial assistance and determine whenever possible the actual cofunding rate to be granted.
-(5 points).
+- Priority and urgency: evaluating correspondence of the proposal with the sectoral policy targets, objectives and priorities, notably its contribution to and alignment with achieving the EU 2030 climate and energy targets in view of reaching the climate neutrality objective by 2050 as set out in the European Green Deal, market integration, and where applicable assessing the possible synergies with other sectors.
+(5 points) - Maturity: assessing the maturity of the project as a next logical step in the CB RES project development.
+The criterion will measure, among others: the readiness/ability of the project to start by the proposed start date and to complete by the proposed end date, the status of the contracting procedures and of the necessary permits, and information on the financial availability needed to complement the CEF investment.
+(5 points) - Quality: evaluating the soundness of the implementation plan proposed, both from the technical and financial point of view, the architecture and design approach, the organisational structures put in place (or foreseen) for the implementation, the risk analysis, the control procedures and quality management.
+(5 points) - Impact: assessing the need to overcome financial obstacles such as those generated by insufficient commercial viability, high upfront costs or the lack of market finance.
+Moreover, when applicable, the criterion will assess its crossborder dimension.